divviup/janus/README.md

 ## Running tests

-Tests require that [docker](https://www.docker.com) & [kind](https://kind.sigs.k8s.io) be installed
-on the machine running the tests and in the `PATH` of the test-runner's environment.
-The docker daemon must be running.
+Tests require that [`docker`](https://www.docker.com) & [`kind`](https://kind.sigs.k8s.io) be installed on the machine running the tests and in the `PATH` of the test-runner's environment.
+The `docker` daemon must be running.
+CI tests currently use [`kind` 0.14.0](https://github.com/kubernetes-sigs/kind/releases/tag/v0.14.0) and the corresponding [Kubernetes 1.22 node image](kindest/node:v1.22.9@sha256:8135260b959dfe320206eb36b3aeda9cffcb262f4b44cda6b33f7bb73f453105) and using the same versions for local development is recommended.

 To run janus tests, execute `cargo test`.